eternality8/TinkerBell/README.md

 - **Diff-based edits by default** – Agents fetch snapshots, build unified diffs, and submit `action="patch"` directives so every change is reproducible and undo-friendly.
 - **Structured safety rails** – All AI edits flow through `DocumentBridge` where schema validation, document-version checks, and diff summaries prevent stale or destructive operations.
 - **Markdown-first editor** – `EditorWidget` wraps `QPlainTextEdit`/`QsciScintilla` with headless fallbacks, Markdown preview, undo/redo, selection tracking, and theme hooks.
+- **One-click imports** – `File → Import…` converts PDFs (and future formats via pluggable handlers) into fresh, editable tabs so you can work with research papers or specs that aren’t plain text.
 - **Async everywhere** – LangGraph-powered agents run on asyncio while `qasync` ensures Qt stays responsive during streaming conversations.
 - **Windows-friendly secrets** – API keys are encrypted with DPAPI when available (fallback to Fernet) so dropping your laptop does not leak credentials.
 - **Tested components** – `pytest` + `pytest-qt` suites cover agents, bridge logic, widgets, syntax helpers, dialogs, and service layers.